 But the similarities make sense: our cultures have intermingled at one time or another throughout history.
 We not only respond to the world that we know, but the world others have known.
 Shared fears and shared concepts bleed across borders and vast distances.
 And, as I spoke of last time, at least one culture is so intermixed with every other culture around them that we hardly know them while still knowing almost everything about them.
-The Berbers are, for all intents and purposes, the Beatles of Mediterranean mythology.
+The Amazigh are, for all intents and purposes, the Beatles of Mediterranean mythology.

 But what happens when you take a culture and stick it in a place where there’s nothing to really interact with.
-Put the Berbers on a set of small, tropical islands off the west coast of Africa, away from the empires and constant movements of the Mediterranean seas, and what do you get?
+Put people on a set of small, tropical islands off the west coast of Africa, away from the empires and constant movements of the Mediterranean seas, and what do you get?
 Well, you get people who have the most distilled essence of what mythology looks like when there is no need to explain the gods of other people.
 You get a people who have no Mongols, Hippos or invading drunken barbarians to worry about.
 In fact, while it remains true that a major driving force behind mythology is what scares or confuses people, only one thing has ever really scared or confused the aboriginal natives of the Canary Islands:

 You don’t know it, but right now there’s a war going on for the soul of the publishing industry.
 It’s been fought long and hard and there have been casualties: bookstores, newspapers, the hope that any doctor’s office would update their reading selection.
 All in all, it’s not gone well for anyone.
 But the war rages on and recently it escalated because two powers decided to mobilize everything they got at each other.